JaydipRadadiya/TimedDog/README.md

 ## TimedDog
 An Android library which help time out app running on either background or foreground.
 TimedDog was created to solve the issues of an app not timing out after a specified time.
-I have come across many solutions on both Github and Stackoverflow but none of them work as expected due to the new background constraints in Android API 26.
-This library was built on   `WorkManager`, hence it would work on both apps targeting latest Android SDKs(Android 10 as at the time of this release) down to Android API 16.
+I have come across many solutions on both Github and Stackoverflow but none of them work as expected due to the new constraints on background processes in Android API 26.
+This library was built on   `WorkManager`, hence it would work on both apps targeting latest Android SDKs(Android 29 as at the time of this release) down to Android API 16.

 ### Sample